chalatz/excursions/pages/info/worry-free.md

 has_destinations: true
 has_banners: true
 ---
-### Back to the ship on time
+### Back to the ship in time

-##### Enjoy a Worry-Free shore excursion in Rhodes Island with our detailed arrangements from the beginning to the end.
+Enjoy a Worry-Free shore excursion in Rhodes Island with our detailed arrangements from the beginning to the end.

-We don't require booking deposit or prepayment for private excursions by sedan cars.
-If weather conditions or other reasons cause your cruise ship to change its itinerary and not arrive in port, we lose the job, but you don't lose money.

-If the ship arrives late into port, we'll adjust our schedules, and the rental time will start from the moment you meet your driver-without you losing time and money.
+We guarantee that we will take you back to the ship in time for departure.
+We have not been late to any ship - ever

 Our associate fleet of cars is maintained and kept in quality condition.
 In the unlikely event of mechanical failure, we will resolve the matter within 10 - 20 minutes.
 As we corporate with the biggest transfers companies on the island a simple phone call ensures that your tour will not be disrupted and that you are safely returned to your ship in time for departure.
 Bon Voyage!

+We don’t require booking deposit or prepayment for private excursions by sedan cars.
+If weather conditions or other reasons cause your cruise ship to change its itinerary and not arrive in port, we lose the job, but you don’t lose money.

+If the ship arrives late into port, we’ll adjust our schedules, and the rental time will start from the moment you meet your driver-without you losing time and money.

 ### Shore Excursion Safety